‘Knives Out’ caps off a year full of genre movies about class struggle

 Why now?
 We’ll give you one guess

 It must mean something that these films were all released in 2019.
 (Sorry, The Hunt!)
 Instead of hitting screens in 2018 or 2020, they all came out the same year that income inequality in the U.S. hit its highest level in the five decades since the U.S. Census bureau started measuring it.
 Or perhaps the role billionaires have played in the forthcoming presidential race.
-Between those who have entered the race (Tom Steyer, Michael Bloomberg), those who flirted with it for months (Howard Schultz), the ostensible billionaire currently running for re-election, and those candidates running who have made clear that they’ll be soaking those billionaires if elected, the concepts of privilege and deserving have taken up a residency at the forefront of culture in 2019.
+Between those who are running (Tom Steyer, Michael Bloomberg), those who flirted with it for months (Howard Schultz), the ostensible billionaire currently running for re-election, and those candidates running who have made clear that they’ll be soaking those billionaires if elected, the concepts of privilege and deserving have taken up a residency at the forefront of culture in 2019.
 People want to talk about it and want to hear about it and don’t necessarily want to go to the cineplex to escape it.
 In fact, one of the only major criticisms of Booksmart, a teen comedy billed as the female answer to Superbad, is that the incredible privilege enabling all the students we meet to attend any college of their choosing goes completely unremarked upon in any meaningful way.

-So even though it seems like a scheduling coincidence that all these movies came out this year, it doesn’t feel like it.
+So even though it may be a scheduling coincidence that all these movies came out this year, it doesn’t feel like it.

 Johnson initially conceived of Knives Out a decade ago.
 In that early incarnation, Marta was already an immigrant who works for the soon-to-be deceased patriarch and shifts his family’s power dynamic.
 Johnson had planned on making it his next film after 2012’s Looper.
 Then, the Force came a-calling and Johnson sidelined his whodunnit to clear space for The Last Jedi.

-When I ask Johnson what changed between taking the Star Wars job in 2014 and sitting down to write Knives Out in early 2018 may have influenced the film, he deadpans: “I can think of one big event.”
+When I ask Johnson what changed between taking the Star Wars job in 2014 and sitting down to write Knives Out in early 2018 that may have influenced the latter, he deadpans: “I can think of one big event.”

 Despite having been in the works for a long time, Knives Out is an urgently of-the-moment film, due in no small part to the fact that Johnson wrote the screenplay quickly in order to keep the production on schedule.
 As a result, it’s the only genre movie this year that definitively takes place in the universe and era in which Donald Trump is president.
-All the other class-minded genre films this year are either period pieces like Joker, with its grimy early-’80s “Gotham” milieu, or contemporary fare that avoids directly addressing whom may have delivered which recent tax cuts where.
+All the other class-minded genre films this year are either period pieces like Joker, with its grimy early-’80s “Gotham” milieu, Hustlers, which spans from the mid-aughts to 2014, or contemporary fare that avoids directly addressing whom may have delivered which tax cuts where recently.

 “I just thought, ‘We’re just going to put this in, we’re not going to be subtle,'” Johnson says.
 “When the family has a few glasses of wine, they’re going to argue about what we’re arguing about right now with our families.
 I didn’t want it to feel like the movie is wagging its finger at you, but I wanted it to engage with the culture right now.”